EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

-   bSaveOnLocationDiscovered - autosave when a location is discovered bSaveOnQuestCompleted - autosave when a quest is completed bSaveOnExitGame - autosave when exiting the game bSavePreLevelUp - autosave before the levelup menu is shown iMinAutosaveInterval - prevents autosaves within this time of each other (in seconds) - affects vanilla and timed autosaves iIncrementalSaveSlotChangeInterval - only increase the incremental save slot if it's been this long since last slot change (in seconds); e.g. when set to 60 seconds, any saves made within 0-60s of the first save in a slot will all overwrite each other - after that 60s a new slot is used bPreventAutosaveInCombat - prevents timed autosaves in combat if in [Danger], saves occur between 0-8 seconds after combat ends. bPreventScriptedSaves - prevents scripts saving the game (via SaveGame, ForceSave, AutoSave and SystemSave commands) - does not prevent vanilla autosaves e.g. saving on cell enter, use the settings menu for those.
+   bSaveOnLocationDiscovered - autosave when a location is discovered bSaveOnQuestCompleted - autosave when a quest is completed bSaveOnExitGame - autosave when exiting the game bSaveOnPickpocket - autosave when closing the container menu after successfully pickpocketing bSavePreLevelUp - autosave before the levelup menu is shown iMinAutosaveInterval - prevents autosaves within this time of each other (in seconds) - affects vanilla and timed autosaves iIncrementalSaveSlotChangeInterval - only increase the incremental save slot if it's been this long since last slot change (in seconds); e.g. when set to 60 seconds, any saves made within 0-60s of the first save in a slot will all overwrite each other - after that 60s a new slot is used bPreventAutosaveInCombat - prevents timed autosaves in combat if in [Danger], saves occur between 0-8 seconds after combat ends bPreventScriptedSaves - prevents scripts saving the game (via SaveGame, ForceSave, AutoSave and SystemSave commands) - does not prevent vanilla autosaves e.g. saving on cell enter, use the settings menu for those bPreventAutosaveInTGM - prevent timed autosaves if godmode is enabled bReplaceContinueWithQuicksave - replaces the pause menu's 'Continue' button with a button to create an incremental save

 bNoAltTabPause
 Stops the game showing the pause menu on alt-tab, recommend pairing with OneTweak's "Active in Background" option to keep the game running when alt-tabbed.